smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechnique.md

 - Child of:
  [`benchchemistry`](#benchchemistry)

-- Method consists of igniting (vigorous heating) a sample at a designated temperature which enables volatile substances within the sample material to escape, until the mass of the sample ceases to change.
+- Method consists of ‘igniting’ (vigorous heating) a sample at a designated temperature which enables volatile substances within the sample material to escape, until the mass of the sample ceases to change.
 This process is often performed within air but may be done in